-When we are alerted to incorrect information in one of our articles, we rewrite the relevant section of the text to reflect the correct information.
-However, so that readers can always see what has been changed, we will always disclose any corrections in a statement at the bottom of the updated article.
+When we are alerted to incorrect information in any of our content, we will change or highlight the relevant section of the text to reflect the correct information.

-This statement reveals what the correct information is, what the incorrect information was that was originally published, and what time and date the correction was made.
+This statement reveals what the correct information is, what the incorrect information was that was originally published, and the time and date that the correction was made.

 Actionable feedback: How our audience can engage with us